Sacraments

 If you feel God is calling you to the Priesthood or to become a Deacon please contact Father Kris at (908) 638-6211.

-For those baptized Catholic adults who have not received all of the Sacraments of initiation, (Baptism, First Holy Communion and Confirmation) please contact the Parish Office at (908) 638-6211 ext.1 to arrange for preparation from a member of our clergy.
+For those baptized Catholic adults who have not received all of the Sacraments of Initiation, (Baptism, First Holy Communion and Confirmation) please contact the Parish Office at (908) 638-6211 ext.1